 Sometimes the different bulbs are referred to by the distance between the center of the electrical pins.
 GU5.3, or GU4 are the common sizes, which are 5.3mm and 4mm apart.

-GU10 bulbs have a 2 pin connector with 'feet' at the bottom of each pin.
+GU10 bulbs have a 2 pin connector with 'feet' at the bottom of each pin, the center of the pins are 10mm apart.
 The feet are used to lock the bulb into place when it is twisted in the lamp holder.
-Because of this fitting method they are sometimes called 'twist and lock' bulbs.
+Because of this they are sometimes called 'twist and lock' bulbs.
 GU10 bulbs all run at mains voltage.

 Screw capped spot bulbs also run at mains voltage.
 They are available in a range of sizes with variety of different screw caps.
 They are used in surface mounted fittings, recessed downlights and outdoor lighting.